femisimon/seat-public/straight.md

-pushed this straight to master
+pushed this straight to master.
+Adding gitignore to this